protontypes/open-sustainable-technology/README.md

 - [OpenPlantPathology](https://github.com/openplantpathology/OpenPlantPathology) - Open Plant Pathology is an initiative that supports and promotes the spread of all open, transparent and reproducible practices in the field of plant pathology.
 - [palmerpenguins](https://github.com/allisonhorst/palmerpenguins/) - The palmerpenguins data contains size measurements for three penguin species observed on three islands in the Palmer Archipelago, Antarctica.
 - [robis](https://github.com/iobis/robis/) - Build and maintain a global alliance that collaborates with scientific communities to facilitate free and open access to, and application of, biodiversity and biogeographic data and information on marine life.
-- [rfishbase](https://github.com/ropensci/rfishbase) - R interface to the fishbase.org database.
+- [rfishbase](https://github.com/ropensci/rfishbase) - An R interface to the fishbase.org database.
 - [PCSE](https://github.com/ajwdewit/pcse) - A framework developed for implementing crop simulation models developed in Wageningen.
 - [Deep Plant Phenomics](https://github.com/p2irc/deepplantphenomics) - A platform for plant phenotyping using deep learning.
 - [PlanktonIndividuals.jl](https://github.com/JuliaOcean/PlanktonIndividuals.jl) - This package simulates the behaviors of an ensemble of phytoplankton individuals.
-- [redlistr](https://github.com/red-list-ecosystem/redlistr) - R package that contains a set of tools suitable for calculating the metrics required for making assessments of species and ecosystems against the IUCN Red List of Threatened Species and the IUCN Red List of Ecosystems categories and criteria.
+- [redlistr](https://github.com/red-list-ecosystem/redlistr) - An R package that contains a set of tools suitable for calculating the metrics required for making assessments of species and ecosystems against the IUCN Red List of Threatened Species and the IUCN Red List of Ecosystems categories and criteria.
 - [ALA4R](https://github.com/AtlasOfLivingAustralia/ALA4R) - The Atlas of Living Australia provides tools to enable users of biodiversity information to find, access, combine and visualise data on Australian plants and animals.
 - [worldpa](https://github.com/FRBCesab/worldpa) - Interface to the World Database on Protected Areas.
 - [plant](https://github.com/traitecoevo/plant) - A package for modeling forest trait ecology and evolution.